Welcome to the third edition of Off the Shelf with MJand Michelle!

 I want to like this series, because the general premise has promise, but instead of developing Hal and Kai and their coworkers, more attention is devoted to depicting lives destroyed by drugs—new characters desperate for a fix and/or going insane as a result.
 And even this is not handled astutely enough to be compelling; it’s just a muddle of darkness, which is quite disappointing.
 The confusion isn’t helped by the art, either.
 I swear at least four guys have the same hairstyle—bangs that fall between their eyes in artfully criss-crossed tendrils.

-MELINDA: Okay, I’m a big fan of artfully criss-crossed tendrils (I love Pandora Hearts, after all) but definitely not of indistinguishable character designs.
+MJ: Okay, I’m a big fan of artfully criss-crossed tendrils (I love Pandora Hearts, after all) but definitely not of indistinguishable character designs.
 I find that incredibly confusing.

 MICHELLE: At one point I thought I was reading about Kai’s terrible childhood—he’s usually fairly happy-go-lucky but switches to a scary alter ego when injured—only to belatedly realize it was the backstory of one of the kids involved in the high school drug operation.
 It was very frustrating.
 That said, so far I’ve been able to get this through inter-library loan so I’ll probably give it at least one more shot.